The Shipping Law Review: Russia

 The writ of execution is made out by the regional commercial court in accordance with its decision.
 Normally, the decision of the regional commercial court becomes effective within one month of the decision being made or of the decision of the federal commercial circuit court.
 The writ of execution is effective for three years.
 The next step is to file the writ of execution with a court bailiff at the place of business of the debtor (or its property) and he or she will carry out an enforcement procedure.

-The Hague Convention on the Recognition and Enforcement of Foreign Judgments in Civil or Commercial Matters was adopted on 2 July 2019.
-Russia has not ratified the Convention.
+The Convention on the Recognition and Enforcement of Foreign Judgments in Civil or Commercial Matters was adopted on 2 July 2019.
+Russia has not ratified this Convention.

-After the collapse of the Soviet Union, the shipbuilding industry declined and had been operating at a very low level until recently.
-Steps have, however, been taken to rejuvenate the industry and a programme for continuing development through to 2030 has been adopted by the Russian government.
-There are about 150 ships under construction in Russia and the government expects them to operate under the Russian flag.
+After the collapse of the Soviet Union, the shipbuilding industry declined and was operating at a very low level.
+However, steps have been taken to rejuvenate the industry and a programme for continuing development through to 2030 has been adopted by the Russian government.
+In 2019, 118 ships were constructed (a 4 per cent increase as compared with 2018).
+The current plan is to build 157 vessels in Russia between 2020 and 2024, with a total deadweight of 3.5 million tonnes, including 36 sea vessels, 95 river-sea vessels and 26 passenger vessels.
+The government expects them to operate under the Russian flag.

 Russian legislation has no particular regulations regarding shipbuilding.
-All shipbuilding contracts are constructed in accordance with general rules of the Russian Civil Code.
+All shipbuilding contracts are drawn up in accordance with general rules of the Russian Civil Code.
 The title on a vessel under construction should be registered from the date of keel laying.
 The harbour master of the nearest port to the shipyard keeps a register of the vessels that are under construction.
-The construction should be done under the supervision of the approved classification society, which is the Russian Maritime Register of Shipping.
+The construction should be carried out under the supervision of the approved classification society, which is the Russian Maritime Register of Shipping.

 ii Contracts of carriage